beoran/governance/code-of-conduct.md

  - the impact of code
  - how your words will impact others on a given project
  - the time people take out of their day to interact with you.

+### Trust
+Without trust, collaborative coding becomes ineffective as project maintainers spend more time micromanaging a project that creating vision, leading, and providing other meaningful contributions.

+Trust requires the belief that someone or something is reliable, good, honest, and effective.
+Good faith of users and contributors are assumed.
+However, Trust in an open source project, is earned through actions over time, not words or status.

+Thus its important that trust be earned and maintained through honest, reliable, and effective actions of individuals.

 ### Collaboration